Josefxl/Emergency_Vehicle_Detection_Using_Convolutional_Neural_Networks/README.md

 # Emergency-Vehicle-Detection-Using-Convolutional-Neural-Networks
-This project implements a Convolutional Neural Network (CNN) to classify images of emergency and non-emergency vehicles
+This project implements a Convolutional Neural Network (CNN) to classify images of emergency and non-emergency vehicles.
+It includes data preprocessing, model training with dropout and optimizers to mitigate overfitting, and performance evaluation using accuracy/loss plots and a confusion matrix.
+Potential applications include smart traffic management and autonomous vehicle systems.